Gravity & Light: Pattern Field Theory’s Unification

 Statement

 Space is 2-D for light propagation unless gravity says otherwise.
-Away from strong gradients the field can’t support a 3-D wave format, so the out-of-plane component is suppressed and streams remain flattened in 2-D. Near sufficient gradients, gravity restores 3-D alignment; photons appear at interaction.
+Away from strong gradients the field can’t support a 3-D wave format, so the out-of-plane component is suppressed and streams remain flattened in 2-D. Near sufficient gradients, gravity restores 3-D alignment; photon events appear at interaction and detection.
 Leaving those regions, the alignment returns to 2-D.

 Practical Rule